First evidence for mixing-induced $CP$ violation in B$^0_\mathrm{s}$ $\to$ J/$\psi\,\phi$(1020) decays in pp collisions at $\sqrt{s} = $ 13 TeV: Abstract

-The fit model is validated with simulation, fits to individual data categories, and the parametric bootstrap method~\cite{EfroTibs93}; the bootstrap method is also used to assess the statistical uncertainties.
-This involves generating \nBootstrap pseudo-experiments by repeatedly sampling from the fitted model.
-Each of these pseudo-experiments is fitted with the reference fit model, producing a set of POI values.
-The collection of these results forms the ``bootstrap distributions'', which represent the range of possible outcomes that could be observed given the uncertainties in the data.
-The statistical uncertainty is defined as the 68.3\% confidence level (\CL) interval centered around the mean of the bootstrap distribution of interest.
-Importantly, this method helps identify any potential bias in the nominal fit (``fit bias''), which is the difference between the central value of the bootstrap distribution and the expected true value.
-In line with standard practices in the field~\cite{Aad2021, CMS:2021136188, PhysRevLett.132.051802}, this bias is removed from the statistical uncertainty evaluation and is treated as a systematic uncertainty.
+The fit model is validated through studies on simulated samples and fits to individual data categories.
+The statistical uncertainties on the POIs are determined using the profile-likelihood method, taking into account the presence of event weights.
+The procedure is cross-checked with the parametric bootstrap method~\cite{EfroTibs93}, in which \nBootstrap pseudo-datasets are generated from the fitted model and refitted with the reference model.
+The resulting distributions of the POIs are used to verify the coverage of the uncertainty estimates and to evaluate the ``fit bias'', defined as the difference between the central values of the bootstrap distribution and the reference fit results.
+This bias is treated as a systematic uncertainty.
+As an additional cross-check, a set of 400 non-parametric bootstrap pseudo-datasets, obtained by sampling events with replacement directly from the data has also been generated.
+Considering the associated uncertainties, the results obtained with the profile-likelihood, parametric bootstrap, and non-parametric bootstrap methods are consistent with each other.
 The measured number of \Bsjpsiphi signal events from the fit is \nBs, corresponding to an effective number of tagged signal candidates of $\NBsPtag = \nBsEff \pm 100$.